mesolitica/NLP-Models-Tensorflow/neural-machine-translation/README.md

 ## Accuracy, not sorted

-Based on 20 epochs accuracy.
-The results will be different on different dataset.
-Trained on a GTX 960, 4GB VRAM.
+Based on training accuracy for 20 epochs.

 | name                                                       | accuracy |
 |------------------------------------------------------------|----------|